Abdullah Abdurahman

 Abdullah Abdurahman (18 December 1872 - 2 February 1940) was a South African politician and physician, born in Wellington, Cape Colony.
 He was the first Coloured city councillor of Cape Town, and the first ever Coloured South African to win election to a public body.
 He led the anti-segregationist movement African Political Organization established in 1902.

 Early life

-Abdurahman was the son of Muslim Indians whose parents were greengrocers.
-His grandparents were slaves, possibly from India, who had bought their freedom.
+Abdurahman was the son of Muslims whose parents were greengrocers.
+His grandparents were slaves, who had bought their freedom from their slave masters.
 After receiving a good education in Wellington and Cape Town where he attended the South African College Schools, he went to the University of Glasgow to study medicine in 1888, qualifying as a doctor in 1893.
 It was in Glasgow that he met his first wife, Nellie Potter James.
 Upon returning to South Africa he set up a thriving private practice in Cape Town.

 Local government career

 In 1904 he was elected Cape Town's first Coloured city councillor, a position he held almost uninterrupted until his death.
 As city councillor he worked to improve the conditions of the Cape Coloured community, especially within the field of education; he helped set up the first secondary schools for Coloured people in Cape Town.
 From 1923 to 1937 he chaired many of the council's Committees, including the Streets and Drainage Committee, which gave him an increasingly strong influence on local government.
 Aburahman was also the first Coloured person to be elected to the Cape Provincial Council in 1914, a position he held until his death.